enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 In this module, you will deploy the Bookstore application and Wordpress blog in the primary (Ireland, eu-west-1) region using AWS CDK(Cloud Development Kit) and AWS CloudFormation.
 The solution uses the following components:

+1. Module 1-1.
-1. Fargate and Aurora - Book blog posts with Wordpress (AWS Fargate is a compute engine for Amazon ECS and EKS that allows you to run containers without having to manage servers or clusters)
+* Fargate and Aurora - Book blog posts with Wordpress (AWS Fargate is a compute engine for Amazon ECS and EKS that allows you to run containers without having to manage servers or clusters)
+2. Module 1-2.
-2. CloudFront and S3 - Web static content, ReactJS files
+* CloudFront and S3 - Web static content, ReactJS files
-3. API Gateway, AWS Lambda and Cognito - App layer with authentication
+* API Gateway, AWS Lambda and Cognito - App layer with authentication
-4. DynamoDB and ElastiCache - Books, Order, Cart tables and Best Seller information
+* DynamoDB and ElastiCache - Books, Order, Cart tables and Best Seller information

 You will also create the IAM polices and roles required by these components.